protocol/research-website/content/posts/202010-libp2p-compression/index.md

 <center>{{< figure src="results-cdnjs.png" alt="Bandwidth use including cdnjs dataset" >}}</center>
   <p></p>

-We can see that, depending on the dataset, we can achieve savings of up to the 75% of the required bandwidth.
+We can see that, depending on the dataset, we can achieve savings of up to 75% of the required bandwidth.
 From our tests we draw two interesting conclusions:

 1. large datasets benefit more from the use of compression due to the higher probability of finding redundancies in the data;